sass/sass/doc-src/SASS_CHANGELOG.md

   [`<declaration-value>`][declaration-value] production in their argument list.
   This will provide better forwards-compatibility for future CSS syntax.

+* The indented syntax now allows different indentation to be used for different lines, as long as they define a consistent tree structure.

 [hex alpha spec]: https://drafts.csswg.org/css-color/#hex-notation
 [directional focus spec]: https://www.w3.org/TR/css-ui-3/#nav-dir